The work healthcare runs on

 Math first.
 Model second.
 Judgment last.

 The rules that catch a denial are deterministic, and citable.
 The probabilities that forecast a callout are versioned and evaluated.
 The reasoning that explains it never decides on its own — your team always does.
 The reasoning model is replaceable.
-The rules, the math, and your judgment are not.
+The rules, the math, and your team’s judgment are not.

 “We would rather build the right thing slowly than the wrong thing fast.”